MarcelineVQ/idris2-streaming/README.md

 Examples are available as a package in the `examples` directory.

 Required libs are included as submodules for your convenience.
-You can type run `./install_libs` to fetch and install them.
+You can type `./install_libs` to fetch and install them.

 TODO
 ----